pluja/awesome-privacy/README.md

 - [Tor Browser](https://www.torproject.org/)

 > Controversial option: [Brave](https://brave.com/) - Android/iOS.
 [Read more info on this related discussion](https://libredd.it/r/privacytoolsIO/comments/gytwmd/brave_browser_privacytoolsio_and_the_negativity/) and [the Wikipedia page](https://wikiless.org/wiki/Brave_(web_browser)#Controversies).

+### Browser Addons

+#### Anti-tracking
+Please read about what the addon does before installing.
+If you don't understand what you are doing you could end up damaging your privacy.
+Also, too many addons can slow down your browsing experience.

+- [uBlock Origin](https://ublockorigin.com/) - Free, open-source ad content blocker.
+Easy on CPU and memory.
+- [ClearURLs](https://github.com/ClearURLs/Addon) - This extension will automatically remove tracking elements from URLs to help protect your privacy when browsing the Internet and sharing links.
+- [Decentraleyes](https://decentraleyes.org/) - Protects you against tracking through "free", centralized, content delivery.
+- [Cookie Autodelete](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete) - When a tab closes, any cookies not being used are automatically deleted.
+Prevent tracking by other cookies and add only the ones you trust.
+- [Smart Referer](https://gitlab.com/smart-referrer/smart-referer/-/blob/master/README.md) - Automatically hide HTTP and JavaScript Referer for cross-domain requests.
+- [Privacy Redirect](https://github.com/SimonBrazell/privacy-redirect) - A simple web extension that redirects Twitter, YouTube, Instagram & Google Maps requests to privacy friendly alternatives.

+#### Tools
+- [Single File](https://github.com/gildas-lormeau/SingleFile) - Save a faithful copy of an entire web page in a single HTML file.

 ### Browser Sync
 - [xBrowserSync](https://www.xbrowsersync.org/) - Browser syncing as it should be: secure, anonymous and free!